 1. Pet Services

-The Pet services stater is excellent for any kind of pet-related services such as dog grooming, vets, dog walkers, pet shops and others/ Requires Elementor or Beaver Builder.
+The Pet services stater is excellent for any kind of pet-related services such as dog grooming, vets, dog walkers, pet shops and others.
+It requires Elementor or Beaver Builder.
 Check out the live demo by clicking above.

-The requires an Agency license, and either Elementor or Beaver Builder - it's a perfect option for a tshirt shop or other similar concepts, such as posters and large products which require great imagery to sell.
+This requires an Agency license, and either Elementor or Beaver Builder - it's a perfect option for a T-shirt shop or other similar concepts, such as posters and large products which require great imagery to sell.
 Check out the live demo above.

-An food based website, for any kind of catering establishement requires the use of great imagery related to the food served.
+A food-based website, for any kind of catering establishment, that requires the use of great imagery related to the food served.
 BBQ is a perfect example of this used well.
 The starter uses Beaver Builder, Elementor or Gutenberg.
 Check out the live demo.
-Can you smell the barby cooking?
+Can't you almost smell the BBQ cooking?

-Food and / health shop, health related productsm even makeup and other beuaty products would fit nicely in this starter.
+Food and / health shop, health-related products even makeup and other beauty products would fit nicely in this starter.
 Requires either Beaver Builder or Elementor.
 Live demo here.

 6. Health Coach

-Specialized for Wedding and can be reused for other similar events, this template is available for Beaver Builder, Elementor and Brizy.
+Specialized for Weddings and can be reused for other similar events, this template is available for Beaver Builder, Elementor and Brizy.
 Check out the Beaver Builder version demo above.

 Available for Beaver Builder, Elementor and Gutenberg.
-Check out Gutenberg version here, this is an excellent astra child theme if you want to build an online course.
+Check out the Gutenberg version here, this is an excellent Astra child theme if you want to build an online course.